Senators give Raimondo warm reception, clearing her path to cabinet

 PROVIDENCE, R.I.
 (WPRI) — Gov. Gina Raimondo on Tuesday received a generally friendly reception from senators vetting her nomination to be the nation’s next commerce secretary, putting her on track to quickly win confirmation to join President Biden’s cabinet.

 The U.S. Senate Commerce Committee questioned Raimondo for about two-and-a-half hours during a confirmation hearing that began at 10 a.m.
-Raimondo as well as some senators appeared virtually, at time struggling with their connections due to a reported Internet outage up and down the East Coast.
+Raimondo as well as some senators appeared virtually and at times struggled with their connections due to a reported internet outage up and down the East Coast.

 “At its heart, the Commerce Department is about opportunity — the opportunity to start or grow a business, the opportunity to get a good and stable job, the opportunity to pursue the American dream regardless of where you live,” Raimondo said in her opening remarks.